trueos/sysadm/docs/server_handbook/basics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. danger:: If you have an old SSL bundle from a pre-alpha version of
-          SysAdm created before June 2016, it will need to be removed prior to proceeding with the client initialization process.
+.. danger:: If you have an old SSL bundle from a pre-alpha version of SysAdm™ created before June 2016, it will need to be removed prior to proceeding with the client initialization process.

 In the client UI, create or import an SSL key bundle as prompted by the UI.
 Once the new SSL keys are created, open